 Refiner Margin

 Refiner Margin (costs and profits) is calculated by subtracting the market price for crude oil from the wholesale price of gasoline.
 The result is a gross refining margin which includes the cost of operating the refinery as well as the profits for the refining company.
+Spot Pipeline and Bulk Sales are not included in this calculation since these transactions are between industry participants and are not for retail sales.
+Refiner costs and profits may differ from the Gross Gasoline Refining Margins shown on the California Oil Refinery Cost Disclosure Act webpage.

 For simplicity, the refining margins shown are based on producing one barrel of gasoline from one barrel of crude oil.
 No adjustments are made for other refined products.